choephix/tctrpg-data/README.md

 ### `shitbox`
 Absolute shitpile.
 No one knows where you even are, what does it even mean to be anywhere?
-Don't expect anything to work.
-Everything is broken by default.
+Don't expect anything to work - all is broken by default.
 This is the place only for the bravest, to experiment ambitous, albeit utterly vague as ideas.